 “My cross-cultural experience in Morocco made me realize just how much simplicity and relationships with people make my life more fulfilled and joyful…My internship during my cross-cultural semester in DC helped me realize that I wanted to do social justice work in the city, so I volunteered with Mennonite Voluntary Service after I graduated.
 All three of these life experiences have taught me that I can live with less and be more joyful, that every person, culture, and city contains beauty and truth, and that group living is a deeply rewarding experience.
-I am so thankful for my cross-cultural experiences because they led me to seek the peace of this amazing city.” –Megan Grove, 2011 EMU graduate serving with Mennonite Voluntary Service in Manhattan, New York.
+I am so thankful for my cross-cultural experiences because they led me to seek the peace of this amazing city.” –Megan Grove, 2011 EMU graduate served with Mennonite Voluntary Service in Manhattan, New York.

-If you have already earned your Cross-cultural credits, you may also find interesting opportunities through Alternative Programs or Washington Community Scholars Center.
+If you have already earned your cross-cultural credits, you may also find interesting opportunities through Alternative Programs or Washington Community Scholars Center.
 Consider connecting with previous cross-cultural participants through stories and recipes found on Cross Cultural Recipes, a 2012 senior seminar project.

 Join the Cross-Cultural Top Ten Survey – Tell us your top reasons to participate in an EMU Cross-Cultural!